foursides/foursides.github.io/_posts/2016-11-24-Mindfulness-Reading-List---.md

----
 layout: post
-title: Mindfulness Reading List - Plus a Give Away!
+title: Mindfulness Reading List
 tags: [books, mindfulness]
 description: “I’ve been reading about mindfulness and Buddhism over the past year.
-Here is the path my reading took me on, plus a give-away!”
+Here is the path my reading took me on.”
 date: 2016-11-24
 ---